keerthidasala/keerthidasala.github.io/_pages/about.md

   <h3>
     <u>Prospective Students:</u>
   </h3>
-  <p>We are currently recruiting hardworking individuals who are interested in working in the areas of wireless systems, next-generation networks (6G and beyond), wireless security, and smart wireless connectivity to join our [WISDOM Lab](https://keerthidasala.github.io/WISDOM-Research-Lab/) at Purdue. </p>
+  <p>We are currently recruiting hardworking individuals who are interested in working in the areas of wireless systems, next-generation networks (6G and beyond), wireless security, and smart wireless connectivity to join our <a target="_blank" href="https://keerthidasala.github.io/WISDOM-Research-Lab/">WISDOM Lab</a> at Purdue ECE. </p>
   <p> If you are a prospective graduate student interested in joining our lab, please do the following:</p>
   <ul>
     <li>Send me a brief <a target="_blank" href="mailto:kdasala@purdue.edu">